coopercenter/sol-tax-webapp/README.md

 The local server needs a username and password to access admin site.
 You will need to create a superuser.
 To do this type  `_python manage.py createsuperuser_ ` into the command line while in the project directory and fill out the command line prompts.
 To access the local admin site, run the application using  `_python manage.py runserver_ `, go to [http://localhost:8000/admin](http://localhost:8000/admin) or [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) and sign in with the credentials set when creating the superuser.

 ### PostgreSQL
-This project uses a PostgreSQL database which holds information on localites and users.
+The tool uses a PostgreSQL database which holds information on localites and users.
 You will need access to the Azure database for development and testing.
 For Azure database credentials information, contact Mary Beth Wetherell at [meh4q@virginia.edu](mailto:meh4q@virginia.edu).

 __PostgreSQL Download__: [https://www.postgresql.org/download/](https://www.postgresql.org/download/).